Tabcorp/strummer/README.md

 ]
 ```

-In some cases, you simply want to `throw` any errors - for example in the context of a unit test.
+In some cases, you might just want to `throw` an error - for example in the context of a unit test.
 Strummer provides the `s.assert` function for that purpose:

 ```js